 Training and Education

 We seek to provide eye education to the community: Many who are blind from cataracts, for example, simply do not know that they can be cured through an operation.
-We currently have four trained support staff working alongside our Medical Director, Henri.
-Our dream is for Henri to pass on the necessary surgical skills to others in the future.
+Empowering the local community is the heart of New Sight.
+We seek to recruit local nationals as trainees and provide nurse training, with the aim of employing them as future staff.